AtharvaMusale/AtharvaMusale.github.io/_posts/2021-09-23-Representing Text To Vector.md

 ![word representation](https://user-images.githubusercontent.com/46114095/134459818-7e858caa-7782-4a4b-92c3-b3f4c75ea11c.png)

-   Any Machine Learning or Deep Learning model operates on a numeric feature space, expecting an input to be a two-dimensional vector where rows are the instances and columns are the features.
-In order to perform a language modeling on text, text must be transformed into vector representation such that machine learning or deep learning algorithms can be applied to the textual data.
+   Any Deep Learning model operates on a numeric features in N dimensional space.
+In order to perform a language modeling on text, text must be transformed into vector representation so that machine learning or deep learning models can be used on the textual data.
 This process of converting text to a vector is called Vectorization.
-This is the first essential step towards language modeling.
+In this post I will discuss about the most widely used vectorization techiniques and intuition behind all those techniques.
+So lets dive in!

-## Text Vectorization Techniques
+## **Text Vectorization Techniques**

 Some commonly used text vectorization techniques are-

-* Bag Of Words
+* **Bag Of Words**
-* TF-IDF
+* **TF-IDF**
-* W2Vec
+* **W2Vec**
-* Glove
+* **Glove**

 Out of all these common techniques, W2Vec and Glove are used widely due to their ability to take into account the semantic meaning of words as well.
 So let's take a deep dive into each of these techniques.

-## Bag Of Words
+## **Bag Of Words**

 ![image](https://user-images.githubusercontent.com/46114095/134460035-7e383086-e800-42c7-bd52-453256c0a008.png)